petefield/statemachine/Readme.md

 The purpose of this project is twofold:

 1. To design and implement a simple, reusable state machine that is easy to integrate into existing projects while being flexible enough to accommodate a variety of use cases.
 2. To explore the concept of "Documentation as Code."
+Specifically : Using source code generation, the code can be automatically updated to reflect changes in the documentation.
+Moreover analysis tools can be used to ensure that the state machine is valid and complete.

 ---